Revanthinfosec/plsql_projects/README.md

 ### Project Components:

 1. **Database Schema Setup:**
-   - Execute the provided SQL script (`P5_create_tables.txt`) to create the necessary tables and triggers for the payroll application.
+   - Clone/execute the provided SQL script to create the necessary tables and triggers for the payroll application.

 2. **User Account Creation:**
-   - Create separate user accounts (`JAdmin` for Nexum, `FAdmin` for Rashima, and `DBA643` for testing) with specific privileges and default tablespaces.
+   - Create separate user accounts (`JAdmin` for Nexum, `FAdmin` for Rashima, and `testing` for testing) with specific privileges and default tablespaces.

 3. **Public Synonyms:**
    - Establish public synonyms for each table to simplify access for users.